memmaker/vigilo-confido/readme.txt

 Classes & Skills for OXCE
 -------------------------

-While you could use this mod in a vanilla playthrough I would currently not recommend it.
-Vanilla XCOM does not have the weapon arsenal needed to give the classes their specialized arms (eg. Shotgun, LMG, Sword, Sniper Rifle).

-I was using Area 51 when building this mod and you can find my integration efforts in Ruleset/area51_integration.rul

-You can of course use any other mod that has weapons that would fit the classes and attach the needed tags yourself.
+In-Game:
 You can find information about the classes and their skills in the Ufopedia under the "MILITARY MOLDING" category.

 Concept: